 Concrete dusting is caused by some of the basic components of the concrete not binding permanently into the matrix of the slab.
 If it occurs early in the life of the slab, it may have been caused by inadequate curing methods, or by rushed finishing or overworking of the surface.
 However, an unprotected slab will usually emit dust over time due to carbonation, regardless of the initial placement methods.
 The problem becomes significant when that dust is descending through habitable space, from the ceiling itself.

 Concrete dust is made up of several elements, but fundamentally it contains calcium and silica compounds, leftovers of the concrete curing process or the result of carbonation of the surface.
-In addition to creating unsightly dust build-up in a room, neither silica or calcium are particularly good for the lungs, if inhaled, and have potential to cause long-term damage.
+In addition to creating unsightly dust build-up in a room, neither silica or calcium are particularly good for the lungs, if inhaled, and have the potential to cause long-term damage.

 It’s critical to bind the various elements of the concrete, into the matrix of the slab.